Snowman cupcakes are super cute and fun Christmas cupcakes made with a chocolate cupcake base, and decorated with marshmallows and frosting!

 - 2 tsp vanilla extract

-Using a mixer whip the butter until light and creamy (colour will become pale).
+Using a mixer whip the butter until light and creamy (color will become pale).

 Then add the caster sugar and mix until it’s fully incorporated.